Fromm Dog Food earns The Advisor’s overall brand rating of 4.5 stars… based on the weighted average of its 3 product lines.

-Fiber (estimated dry matter content) = 3.9%
+Fiber (estimated dry matter content) = 6.1%

 |Estimated Nutrient Content|

-|Dry Matter Basis||27%||18%||46%|
+|Dry Matter Basis||28%||18%||46%|

-|Calorie Weighted Basis||23%||37%||40%|
+|Calorie Weighted Basis||24%||37%||40%|

+The second ingredient is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.

-The fourth item is brown rice, a complex carbohydrate that (once cooked) can be fairly easy to digest.
+The sixth item is brown rice, a complex carbohydrate that (once cooked) can be fairly easy to digest.
 However, aside from its natural energy content, rice is of only modest nutritional value to a dog.

-The eighth item includes chicken fat.
-Chicken fat is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.
+The seventh ingredient is chicken fat.
+This item is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.

 Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.

+The ninth ingredient is tomato pomace.
 Tomato pomace is a controversial ingredient, a by-product remaining after processing tomatoes into juice, soup and ketchup.